Lamden/clove/docs/usage.md

 ## 8. Contract audit

-[**Alice**] needs to audit contract in network of coins she wants to receive (i.e. Bob's network), in our case in Litecoin network.
+[**Alice**] needs to audit the contract in network of coins she wants to receive (i.e. Bob's network), in our case on the Litecoin network.
-And also at this point Alice should validate if the data returned in the contract is correct, she should also check if the transaction is present in the blockchain API (e.g. Blockexplorer)
+And also at this point Alice should validate if the data returned in the contract is correct.
+She should also check if the transaction is present in the blockchain API (e.g. Blockexplorer)

 For networks supported by `blockcypher.com` or `chainz.cryptoid.info` APIs contract audit can be done based on contract and transaction hash.
     bob_contract = ltc_network.audit_contract(